GTGalaxi/quick-lookup-ptrun/README.md

 By default, the plugin will use the precofigured tools listed above.
 You can modify these settings by editing the `tools.conf` file in the plugin folder.
 The format for the configuration file follows the below standard:

+**NOTE: The order of properties per tool is important as the parser is just simple regex!
+This will be implemented properly in a later version.**

 ```ini
 [TOOL]                                  ; Section identifier for a new tool